What is the real impact of a criminal conviction?

 Do Criminal Defense Attorney’s take Payment Plans?

 Many lawyers will offer a payment plan of some type.
 Some lawyers agree to accept monthly or weekly payments, and some lawyers will take a retainer (an amount required to initiate legal services) and then work out a payment plan for the balance of the fees.
 Unfortunately for those with minimal resources, the busiest, most successful criminal defense lawyers frequently have the most limited payment plans.
 It doesn’t hurt or cost anything to ask, though, so when you have an initial consultation, inquire about how fees can be paid and if a payment plan is available.

 The bottom line…

 The bottom line is that if you or your loved one is charged with a felony or misdemeanor or there is an allegation of criminal activity, you want the best possible Michigan Criminal Defense Lawyer you can get.
 Most times in life, you get what you pay for.
-A court-appointed attorney is free and they are frequently forced to make a living based on quantity rather than quality.
+A court-appointed attorney is free, and they are frequently forced to make a living based on quantity rather than quality.
 This goes for “Yellow Page Lawyers,” “Plea Lawyers,” and lawyers who charge by one-size-fits-all legal fees as well.
 The bottom line is to try to find a great lawyer and meet with him or her to see if you can find a way to afford their services.
-Although the investment in a great attorney can be difficult, it is often the best investment a person can make.
+Although the investment in a great attorney can be steep, it is often the best investment a person can make.
 What is your future, life, family, job, and reputation worth?
 What will it cost you to be represented by a lawyer that will fail to achieve the result you deserve or be unsuccessful in attaining the best possible outcome?
 Too much.
 What is the value of having someone by your side who has the ability, experience, and aggressiveness to protect you?
 Priceless.